 The Aspinall Foundation is a charity that was founded in the United Kingdom in 1983 by John Aspinall.
 The foundation’s goal is to protect endangered species from extinction.

-The Aspinall Foundation works with the governments of the Republic of Congo and Gabon to reintroduce the Western Lowland Gorilla to the wild and combat poaching.
+The Aspinall Foundation works with the Republic of Congo and Gabon governments to reintroduce the Western Lowland Gorilla to the wild and combat poaching.

 The Gorilla Organisation